royalapplications/docs/src/r2023/royalserver/tutorials/index.md

 > [!NOTE]
 > No deployment of software is needed to manage a server, though some [networking connectivity is required](xref:royalserver_advanced_management_scripts_prepare)

-**

-Basic usecases for working with Royal Server and Royal TS/X are:
+Basic usecase examples for working with Royal Server and Royal TS/X are:
 1. [Querying the processes of a machine](xref:royalserver_tutorials_querying-processes)
 2. [Creating an RDP connection using Royal Server](xref:royalserver_tutorials_creating-an-rdp-connection-using-royal-server)
 3. [Using Credentials with Royal Server](xref:royalserver_tutorials_using-credentials)